So much so, You may be loyal to the traditional methods but this time, open your mind to a new type of marketing: social media marketing.

 Even if this is your first time, you have to distinguish which social platforms you can use to launch your product or service.

-A common pitfall that brands do nowadays: be on all social media platform they can think of and come across with!
+A common pitfall that brands do nowadays: be on all social media platforms they can think of and come across with!
 So wrong.

 How will you know will social media platform is right for your business?
 Here’s a brief guide.